heroku/heroku-buildpack-google-chrome/README.md

 Valid values are `stable`, `beta`, and `unstable`.
 If unspecified, the `stable` channel will be used.

+You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).

 ## Shims and Command Line Flags

 This buildpack installs shims that always add `--headless`, `--disable-gpu`,